Retirement Planning A-Z

 Risk & ModelingA probability distribution where extreme events occur more frequently than predicted by a normal distribution.
 Financial markets exhibit fat tails - crashes and booms happen far more often than bell-curve models suggest.

-Fixed Withdrawal
+Fixed Withdrawal Strategy: Simple but Risky

 Spending StrategiesA spending strategy where the retiree withdraws a constant nominal dollar amount each month, regardless of inflation or portfolio performance.
 Simple but purchasing power erodes over time.

-Floor & Ceiling Strategy
+Floor & Ceiling Strategy: Bounded Withdrawals

 Spending StrategiesA percentage-of-portfolio strategy with monthly minimum (floor) and maximum (ceiling) withdrawal bounds.
 Provides downside income protection while capping upside withdrawals to preserve capital.